Meal-Order-System/DashBoard/teamwork/REST_API_设计规范.md

 ---

-&emsp;&emsp;In this section, We refer to an article named **《Principles of good RESTful API Design》** online, we can get what we want with the help of the following links:
+&emsp;&emsp;In this section, We refer to an article named **《Principles of good RESTful API Design》** online, we could obtain all we need with the help of the following links:

 ## &emsp;&emsp;[Principles of good RESTful API Design][1]